jmberg/bup/Documentation/bup-aws.7.md

     bup init -r config:///path/to/file.conf

-will attempt to create the S3 bucket and DynamoDB table in the configured region.
-It will fail if you've already pre-created them, but bup will be able to use them no matter how they were created.
+will attempt to create the S3 bucket in the configured region.
+It will fail if you've already pre-created it, but bup will be able to use it no matter how it was created.

 # BUP